 The concept of modular buildings has been around for a long time.
 The uses for modular construction are many, and the building technique can be employed to create hospitals, offices, schools, and more.
-There are a plethora of benefits that modular construction boasts over traditional construction, and modular construction can be a great short-term or long-term solution.
+There are a plethora of benefits that the modular construction process boasts over traditional construction, and modular construction can be a great short-term or long-term solution.

 Of course, while many building projects are ideal candidates for modular construction, not every project will be a great fit.
 So, how should you decide?
-What is modular construction, what are its benefits as opposed to traditional construction, and in what circumstances would modular construction not be the best fit?
+What is traditional construction versus modular construction, what are its benefits as opposed to traditional construction, and in what circumstances would modular construction not be the best fit?

 What Is Modular Construction, Anyway?

-Simply put, modular buildings are buildings that have been constructed in pieces in an offsite factory and assembled onsite by a crew of construction workers.
-This is in contrast with traditional construction, where most construction work is done onsite.
+Simply put, modular buildings are buildings that have been constructed in pieces in an off-site factory and assembled on site by a crew of construction workers.
+This is in contrast with traditional construction, where most construction work is done on site.

 There are two main types of modular buildings: permanent and temporary.
 Permanent modular buildings are designed to stay on site for as long as the customer needs and can be indistinguishable from traditional construction.
 Temporary modular buildings, on the other hand, are assembled on your site, can be disassembled at a later date, and reassembled elsewhere.

-Modular construction comes in a variety of shapes and styles, including S-Plex expandable modular buildings, portable classrooms, blast-resistant modules, mobile offices, and more.
+Modular construction comes in a variety of shapes and styles, including S-Plex expandable modular buildings, portable classrooms, mobile offices, and more.
 In addition, it’s possible to purchase, rent, or lease new and used modular buildings.